kmgrime/kmgrime/readme.md

 # Hi there! 👋 I'm Kjell-Magnus

-Welcome to my GitHub profile! 😄 I'm a Senior Cloud Engineer passionate about developing platforms and containers.
+Welcome to my GitHub profile! 😄 I'm a Senior Platform Engineer passionate about developing platforms and containers.

 ---